-Are you looking for new and creative ways to spice up your garden during this crazy season?
+Are you looking for new and creative ways to spice up your garden?
 Well, pallet gardens not only look cool but are an awesome sustainable way to use upcycled materials by giving them a new life!
-As pallets are generally used for transporting goods, they are made of sturdy treated hardwood that is made to last!
-Thousands of unwanted pallets end up in landfill every year, so as well as creating an innovative garden solution that looks great, you will also be contributing to a better environment for us all – so gardening with pallets is a no brainer!
+As pallets are generally used for transporting goods, they are made of sturdy treated hardwood that is made to last.
+Thousands of unwanted pallets end up in landfill every year, so as well as creating an innovative garden solution that looks great, you will also be contributing to a better environment for us all – so gardening with pallets is a no brainer.

 2. Flower pots